Skip to content

 Launching of the Evangelism Ministry on Day of Pentecost 8th June

-Katie Tarere 11 months ago8 months ago
+Kate Tarere 11 months ago8 months ago

 • Added to this Website

-Katie Tarere 4 months ago4 months ago
+Kate Tarere 6 months ago4 months ago

 The Anglican Diocese of Polynesia.
 2026 news and events Powered By BlazeThemes.